-- Price to book ratio is also called the P/B ratio, where Price is current market price of the stock and book is its book value per share.
+- The price to book ratio is also called the P B ratio, where Price is the current market price of the stock and book is its book value per share.

-- P/B ratio compares the market value and book value of the comapny.
-This comparison demonstrates the difference between the market value and book value of a company.
+- P/B in stock market compares the market value and book value of the company.
+This comparison demonstrates the difference between a company’s market value and book value.

-- The book value of a company is the value of a company’s net assets expressed on the balance sheet.
+- A company’s book value is the value of a company’s net assets expressed on the balance sheet.
 It is the difference between the balance sheet assets and balance sheet liabilities.
 And it is an estimation of the value if the company liquidated its assets.

-- Mathematically, we can calculate P/B ratio simply dividing the current closing price of the share by the latest quarter’s book value per share.
+Mathematically, we can calculate the P/B ratio simply by dividing the current closing price of the share by the latest quarter’s book value per share.

-- P/B Ratio = [ Market Price per share / Book Value per share ] Where,
+P/B ratio = [ Market Price per share / Book Value per share ]

 - The Market Price per share = Current stock price that the company is being traded at on the open market.